 Responding to Cyclone Idai

 The MENTOR Initiative have been working in Mozambique since mobilizing upon the impact of Cyclone Idai in 2019.
-Maximising on various partnerships including the Ministry of Health, USAID/OFDA, Tchau Tchau Malaria, The MENTOR Initiative have already achieved significant results in preventing and protecting the most at-risk populations from malaria and other vector-bourne diseases, as well as improving other key health care and well-being markers.
-With over 600,000 individuals from severely affected populations being protected from VBDs with Indoor Residual Spraying (IRS) and Larval Source Management, and 125,000 supported with health and hygiene advocacy over the first two years, MENTOR working with the Ministry of Health at the Provincial level turned towards the mounting humanitarian in the north…
+Maximising on various partnerships including the Ministry of Health, USAID/BHA, Tchau Tchau Malaria, MENTOR has already achieved significant results in preventing and protecting the most at-risk populations from malaria and other vector-bourne diseases, as well as improving other key health care and well-being markers.
+With over 600,000 individuals from severely affected populations being protected from VBDs with Indoor Residual Spraying (IRS) and Larval Source Management, and 125,000 supported with health and hygiene advocacy over the first two years, MENTOR has been working with the Ministry of Health and other partners in the mounting humanitarian crisis in the north.

 Disease control and primary healthcare access for conflict and disaster affected communities